nexodus-io/nexodus/docs/user-guide/scenarios/containers-on-nodes.md

 ping 172.28.0.x
 ```

-If you don't want to create docker containers, you can create a loopback on each node's child prefix range and ping them from all nodes in the mesh like so:
+If you don't want to create docker containers, you can create a loopback on each node's advertised CIDR range and ping them from all nodes in the mesh like so:

 *On Node1:*